 Most people searching for investment property don’t understand the deeper and often most important “value variables.”
 Most long term “value variables” are overlooked.
-However, if everyone investing in real estate has the same ultimate goal – to make money – investors should learn what to look for to encourage appreciation in addition to the more common variable like net income and affordability.
+However, if everyone investing in real estate has the same ultimate goal – to make money – investors should learn what to look for to maximize appreciation in addition to affordability and cash flow.

 One of the biggest mistake first time investors make is imagining they have to love their investment purchase as thought they were going to live there.
 Most of the time investment buyers aren’t going to live in the investment property.
 Sure it’s important to have a desirable rental but different people appreciate different things.
 Don’t get hung up buying the perfect home for you, focus on buying an affordable property that generates the best income and is most likely to appreciate.

 When buying investment property focus on value, potential income and appreciation.
 If you plan to rent the property you’re purchasing, find the best configuration to earn the most income on investment.
 Generally the most income is made on multi unit properties like 4 plex’s, 8 plex’s and apartment buildings.
 It can take awhile to get to the level of investment and is a nice goal.
 Most often a person needs to start smaller and this means finding other value in property.
 You have to start somewhere and if you haven’t been a landlord yet a single family home might be the best place to begin.
 Find a desirable well priced home that will attract good tenants willing to pay a rent that covers all your bills and leaves some cash ahead for maintenance etc. In addition you’ll have a mortgage being paid down by someone else, on a property, when paid off, you fully own.